Home

 James Robertson was the son of John Robertson and Helen Clark, and the brother of Colin Robertson and Robert Robertson who pre-deceased him.

 James' death certificate states that he died on 3 March 1874 at 34 Haig?
 Street in Stirling.
-His death certificate states was 84, a 'scavenger' and 'widower of Mary Livingston' (who may be the 'sister' Mary Robertson recorded in the 1851 census or the Mary Young recorded in the 1861 census).
+His death certificate states was 84, a 'scavenger' and 'widower of Mary Livingston' [sic].
 His parents were recorded as John Robertson, a farmer, and Helen Clark (same as Colin and Robert).
 He died of 'senile decay'.